Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Introduction

-\textbf{Organization of the paper.} In section 2, we describe the general setup we work on and obtain a first, weaker bound on algebraic hyperbolicity.
-Section 3 is dedicated to working out the scroll argument to the general case of homogeneous varieties and proving Theorem \ref{scroll_method}.
-In Section 4, we show when the hypersurface contains lines, thus obtaining the lower bound to algebraic hyperbolicity.
-In Section 5, we apply the bounds obtained in the previous sections to explicit examples of homogeneous varieties.
+In Section~\ref{sec2}, we describe the general setup we work on and obtain a first, weaker bound on algebraic hyperbolicity.
+Section~\ref{sec3} is dedicated to working out the scroll argument to rational homogeneous varieties and in proving the algebraic hyperbolicity statement in Theorem~\ref{main_theorem}.
+In Section~\ref{sec4}, we determine when general hypersurfaces in rational homogeneous varieties contain lines, and conclude the non-algebraically hyperbolic cases from Theorem~\ref{main_theorem}.
+In Section~\ref{sec5}, we apply the bound obtained in the previous sections to specific examples of homogeneous varieties.